Sculpture in the City walk

 - [Numbers in brackets] indicate the sites of the artworks, with the numbers matching those on the website linked above and in the printed booklet.

 - Meet outside Liverpool Street Mainline Station, at street level in Liverpool Street by the Kindertransport Memorial.

 - With the station in your back, turn left along Liverpool Street.
 In 100m turn right at a T-junction with Bishopsgate.

-- In 30m turn right along a paved path towards St. Botolph-without-Bishopsgate church into its former churchyard to an overview panel of the Sculture in the City route and artwork to the left on a grassy area.
+- In 50m at the far corner of St. Botolph-without-Bishopsgate church turn right along a paved path into its former churchyard to an overview panel of the Sculture in the City route and artwork to the left on a grassy area.
 Walk around the sculpture and touch it to appreciate it fully.

 - Continue in the same direction along Bishopsgate and in 60m pass a former Victorian Bath House, now event space (after a period as a restaurant).

 - Continue along Bishopsgate and in 55m cross the road at a set of lights to continue along the opposite pavement in the previous direction.

 - In 25m turn left along the pavement of a tarmac lane leading in 20m to Crosby Square, with St. Helen's, Bishopsgate church beyond it (12th century, formerly with a 13th century nunnery attached, and with more memorials than most other City churches due to this having been a residential area favoured by wealthy people in the 17th century).